YasserAllam/Power-bi-data-jobs-dashboard/README.md

 I made this dashboard as part of a learning tutorial was going through

 ## Skills Showcased
-- Data Transformation (ETL) with Power Query:e Cleaned, shaped, and prepared the raw data for analysis by handling blanks, changing data types, and creating new columns.
+- **Data Transformation (ETL) with Power Query:** Cleaned, shaped, and prepared the raw data for analysis by handling blanks, changing data types, and creating new columns.
 - **Implicit Measures:** Formulated measures to derive key insights and KPIS like Median Yearly Salary and Job Count'.
 - **Core Charts:** Utilized **Column, Bar, Line,** and **Area Chart** to compare job counts and track trends over time.